 Now through the revelation of God’s words, I finally saw clearly that all my pain was caused by Satan.
 Before, in a meeting I once heard the brothers and sisters said how Satan used reputation and status to bind and toy with us, caused us to fight with and kill each other in the whirlpool of reputation and interest and live in pain every day.
 At that time, I didn’t really understand what they said, but now through my own experiences, I truly appreciated that my life was so tiring because I had fallen into the trap of reputation and status set by Satan and was fooled by it.
 Satan is really so wicked.

-Having seen through Satan’s schemes, I understoodand found a way to practice: I should rely on God to give up reputation and status.
-When I encounter an opportunity to stand out or obtain honor, I should learn to give up these things and pay attention to drawing near to God within, and treat others in accordance with God’s words.
+Having seen through Satan’s schemes, I understoodand found a way to practice: When I encounter an opportunity to stand out or obtain honor, I should learn to give up these things and pay attention to drawing near to God within, and treat others in accordance with God’s words.
 This way, Satan will find less opportunity to work on me and I will gradually break free from the control of reputation and status and no longer envy others.
 Besides, I should also learn to see things from another perspective.
 Actually, a classmate who is superior to me can drive me forward and make up for my inadequacies.
 I should take her as my helper rather than my rival, and learn to absorb her strengths to make up for my weaknesses.
 This way, I believe, I will make quick progress.
-As I thought this way, my heart suddenly felt freed.
+As I thought this way, my heart suddenly felt free.
 I silently thanked and praised God for leading me to find the way to get rid of jealousy.

 Cutting off the source of jealousy, I got released in my heart.